 - difficulty paying for care or finding low cost care

 - mental health issues, including those stemming from discrimination and exclusion

 - discrimination in insurance coverage or healthcare

-- fear of violence if a person were to tell others that they are transgender or HIV-positive
+- fear of violence if a person reveals they are transgender or HIV-positive

-Transgender people have a higher risk of HIV, and they may face barriers in receiving treatment due to health inequities.
+Transgender people have a higher risk of contracting HIV and may face barriers in receiving treatment due to health inequities.
 Removing these barriers and making interventions and treatments more accessible can greatly reduce the risk of HIV spreading and save lives.